Benefits of Physical Therapy

 Find a Physical Therapist

-Physical therapists are movement experts who improve the quality of life through hands-on care, patient education, and prescribed movement.
+When considering the benefits of physical therapy remember that physical therapists are movement experts who improve the quality of life through hands-on care, patient education, and prescribed movement.
 At PTA, depending on your insurance, you may not need a doctor’s referral for an evaluation by a physical therapist.
 PTA accepts most insurance as well as flexible cash pay options.
 For more details call 406.756.7878, or visit us at www.ptflathead.com